adoptium/blog.adoptium.net/content/blog/eclipse-temurin-8u312-11013-and-1701-available/index.md

 ## New and Noteworthy

-### Eclipse Temurin 11 for Alpine Linux With musl libc
+### Eclipse Temurin 11 for Alpine Linux with musl libc

 We previously [announced Temurin 17 binaries for Alpine Linux](https://blog.adoptium.net/2021/09/eclipse-temurin-17-available/).
 We're pleased to announce that we have added support for Temurin 11 binaries as well.
 These can either be downloaded via the [website](https://adoptium.net/releases.html?variant=openjdk11&jvmVariant=hotspot) or used in our [Docker images](https://hub.docker.com/_/eclipse-temurin/):